trisulnsm/dinodoc/trisuldocs/docs/ag/webadmin/backup.md

 Using the `install_setup_backup.sh` tool.

-The trisul-hub package includes the install_setup_backup.sh (backup the Trisul setup) script which setups a CRON which automates these backups.
+The trisul-hub package includes the install_setup_backup.sh (backup the Trisul setup) script which sets up a CRON which automates these backups.

 The supported backup methods are :

-1. using sftp / scp (the default)
+1. Using sftp / scp (the default)
-2. using FTP
+2. Using FTP
-3. by copying to another directory, such as an external drive
+3. By copying to another directory, such as an external drive

 ### Running install_setup_backup.sh